-Sr. No Particulars or be invested in such investments (other than shares of the company) as the Board may, from time to time, thinks fit. b) The Board may also carry forward any profits which it may consider necessary not to divide, without setting them aside as a reserve.
+Sr. No Particulars 21110 or be invested in such investments (other than shares of the company) as the Board may, from time to time, thinks fit. b) The Board may also carry forward any profits which it may consider necessary not to divide, without setting them aside as a reserve.
 155. Subject to the provisions of section 123, the Board may Interim Dividend. from time to time pay to the members such interim dividends as appear to it to be justified by the profits of the company.
 156. The Directors may retain any dividends on which the Debts may be deducted.
 Company has a lien and may apply the same in or towards the satisfaction of the debts, liabilities or engagements in respect of which the lien exists.
-157. No amount paid or credited as paid on a share in advance Capital paid up in advance of calls shall be treated for the purposes of this articles as not to earn dividend. paid on the share.
-158. All dividends shall be apportioned and paid Dividends in proportion to proportionately to the amounts paid or credited as paid amount paid-up. on the shares during any portion or portions of the period and and have the in respect of which the dividend is paid but if any share is issued on terms providing that it shall rank for dividends as from a particular date such share shall rank for dividend accordingly.
-159. The Board of Directors may retain the dividend payable Retention of dividends until 10,71 upon shares in respect of which any person under completion of transfer under Articles has become entitled to be a member, or any Articles . person under that Article is entitled to transfer, until such person becomes a member, in respect of such shares or shall duly transfer the same.
-160. No member shall be entitled to receive payment of any No Member to receive 2000 interest or dividend or bonus in respect of his share or dividend whilst indebted to shares, whilst any money may be due or owing from him the company and the to the Company in respect of such share or shares (or Company's right of otherwise however, either alone or jointly with any other reimbursement thereof. person or persons) and the Board of Directors may deduct from the interest or dividend payable to any member all such sums of money so due from him to the Company.
-161. A transfer of shares does not pass the right to any Effect of transfer of shares. dividend declared thereon before the registration of the transfer.
-162. Any one of several persons who are registered as joint Dividend to joint holders. ( ( holders of any share may give effectual receipts for all dividends or bonus and payments on account of dividends in respect of such share.
-163. a) Any dividend, interest or other monies payable in Dividends how remitted.
-1001 cash in respect of shares may be paid by cheque or warrant sent through the post directed to the registered address of the holder or, in the case of joint holders, to the registered address of that one of the joint holders, to the registered address of that one of the joint holders who is first named on the register of members, or to such person and to such address as members, or to such person and to such address as
+157. No amount paid or credited as paid on a share in advance Capital paid up in advance of calls shall be treated for the purposes of this articles as not to earn dividend.
+150 paid on the share.
+Distant : 158.
+All dividends shall be apportioned and paid proportionately to the amounts paid or credited as paid Dividends in proportion to on the shares during any portion or portions of the period amount paid-up. in respect of which the dividend is paid but if any share is issued on terms providing that it shall rank for dividends as from a particular date such share shall rank for dividend accordingly.
+159. The Board of Directors may retain the dividend payable Retention of dividends until 107. upon shares in respect of which any person under completion of transfer under Articles has become entitled to be a member, or any Articles . person under that Article is entitled to transfer, until such person becomes a member, in respect of such shares or shall duly transfer the same.
+160. No member shall be entitled to receive payment of any No Member to receive interest or dividend or bonus in respect of his share or dividend whilst indebted to shares, whilst any money may be due or owing from him the company and the to the Company in respect of such share or shares (or Company's right of otherwise however, either alone or jointly with any other reimbursement thereof. person or persons) and the Board of Directors may deduct from the interest or dividend payable to any member all such sums of money so due from him to the 4 / 4 Company.
+Tipe 4 e4 e e e 161.
+A transfer of shares does not pass the right to any Effect of transfer of shares. dividend declared thereon before the registration of the transfer.
+162. Any one of several persons who are registered as joint Dividend to joint holders.
+102. holders of any share may give effectual receipts for all Dividend to joint noiders. dividends or bonus and payments on account of dividends in respect of such share.
+163. a) Any dividend, interest or other monies payable in Dividends how remitted. cash in respect of shares may be paid by cheque or - · · · - · · · warrant sent through the post directed to the registered address of the holder or, in the case of joint holders, to the registered address of that one of the joint holders who is first named on the register of members, or to such person and to such address as